To many, ‘Artificial Intelligence’ (AI) conjures images of a dystopian world. Abundant with power-hungry robots and an overthrown humanity.

 Not all Doom and Gloom

-Yet, despite these dystopian representations, an opposing concept of AI is not only promoted but adored.
-In the 2008 film ‘WALL-E’, an AI recovers and revives a desolated earth, ruined and abandoned by civilisation.
-In ‘Star Wars’ droids R2-D2 and C-3PO become brave and lovable companions, and in ‘Robot & Frank’ (2012) an AI is used to assist an elderly dementia patient.
+Despite these dystopian representations, an opposing concept of AI is promoted and adored.
+In the 2008 film ‘WALL-E’, an AI recovers and revives a desolated earth.
+Similarly, Star Wars’s droids R2-D2 and C-3PO become lovable companions.
+And, in ‘Robot & Frank’ (2012) an AI is used to assist an elderly dementia patient.

-AI v ML
+AI V ML

-AI requires the computer system to complete tasks as a human would, either by using visual perception, speech recognition, or decision making.
-ML has the ability to assist AI by allowing the system to instinctively learn, as well as correct itself, through practice, without being instructed or programmed.
-In short, ML focuses on the development of computer programmes which access data and uses data analysis techniques to evolve.
+AI requires a computer system to complete tasks like a human would.
+Either by using visual perception, speech recognition, or decision making.
+ML, on the other hand, has the ability to assist AI by allowing the system to instinctively learn.
+What’s more, not only does it learn, but it corrects itself.